-Participating districts are allowed to use Center Vehicles for out-of-town trips with mileage fee and 50 cents per mile plus gasoline use.
-Participating districts will furnish a qualified driver.
+Participating districts can use Center Vehicles for out-of-town trips with mileage fee and 50 cents per mile plus gasoline use.
+Participating districts will furnish a qualified insurable driver.

 Use of the Suburban will be scheduled through the Center office upon authorization of the Director.